 In the past, patients initially received either fludarabine only or chlorambucil plus prednisone, switching to the other regimen if the treatment did not work well, but more recent combinations are now recommended for initial therapy.
 Today, the following drugs are often given together in combinations:

 The choice of treatment often depends on the patient’s age, general health, and the interest in and availability of clinical trials.
-Clinical trials evaluating other experimental drugs, including alvocidib (flavopiridol), lenalidomide (Revlimid), and ABT-199 are described in Latest Research .
+Clinical trials evaluating other experimental drugs, including lenalidomide (Revlimid) and ABT-199 are described in Latest Research .

 Targeted therapy is a treatment that targets the leukemia’s specific genes, proteins, or the tissue environment that contributes to its growth and survival.
 This type of treatment blocks the growth and spread of leukemia cells while limiting damage to healthy cells.

 Recent studies show that not all cancers have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your leukemia.
-As a result, doctors can better match each patient with the most effective treatment whenever possible.
+This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
-Learn more about targeted treatments .
+Learn more about the basics of targeted treatments .

 Monoclonal antibodies.
 A monoclonal antibody is a type of targeted therapy.
 It is directed against a specific protein in the surface of leukemia cells, and it does not affect cells that do not have that protein.